goblimey/ntripcaster/README.md

 ### ntripcaster.conf

-This files also lives in the directory conf (ntripcaster/ntripcaster/conf).
+This file also lives in the directory conf (ntripcaster/ntripcaster/conf).
 You need to edit it to suit your needs.

-The file defines all sorts of things, including the user names and password used to access the mountpoints.
+The file defines all sorts of things, including the user names and password used to access the system.

 All base stations use the same password.
 There's no facility to specify a user name.